 MMCI is particularly dedicated to recruiting and admitting students from diverse communities and backgrounds in order to create a diverse birth workforce to serve in areas whose residents have few maternal health options.
-We have been successful in soliciting tuition grants for these students from foundations and individuals to minimize the financial barriers to competing the CPM Program.
+We have solicited tuition grants for these students from foundations and individuals to minimize the financial barriers to competing the CPM Program.